DilpreetKaur04/DilpreetKaur04/README.md

 ## Hello!
 I'm Dilpreet Kaur
-Software Tester with over 15 years of extensive expertise in Manual, UAT, and Automation Testing of web applications, QA processes, and defect life management.
-I adapt quickly to project needs, learning new tools and technologies on the job.
-I can acquire new skills within short time scales, adapt to rapidly changing work practices, while building and maintaining excellent working relationships with colleagues and Stakeholders.
-Skilled in both Agile and Waterfall methodologies, I have proven experience in team leadership and stakeholder communication.
-I am a certified Salesforce Administrator
+I have over 15 years of IT experience in Software Testing, with extensive expertise in Manual, UAT, and Automation Testing of web applications, QA processes, and defect lifecycle management.
+I quickly adapt to project needs, learning new tools and technologies on the job, and can acquire new skills within short timeframes.
+I am highly flexible, able to adapt to rapidly changing work practices, while building and maintaining excellent working relationships with colleagues and stakeholders.

+Skilled in both Agile and Waterfall methodologies, I bring proven experience in team leadership and stakeholder communication.
+I am also a certified Salesforce Administrator and committed to continuous learning.

 ## About Me
 - 💻 QA Engineer with strong expertise in **Manual & Automation Testing, QA processes and defect life managemen**